 Manage macOS Endpoint Settings area - Ability to select access rights on Mac OS Endpoint Settings area.

-- Full access device settings macOS
+- Full access to device settings on macOS

 - Specific access device settings macOS

-- Full access device settings Linux
+- Full access to device settings Linux

 - Specific access device settings Linux